 Extreme Weather Travel Guide

-Plan ahead for your commute by checking alerts on our website and on Twitter.
+Plan ahead by checking alerts on our website and Twitter.

 Get up-to-the-minute service changes delivered via email or text with T-Alerts.

 Flooding, heavy winds, and lightning are the main causes for delays and disruptions to MBTA service during major storms.